jmartin777/Rock-Paper-Scissors/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)

+Open up the terminal and paste the SSH code after typing git clone in the terminal.
+Next enter the repesitory with the cd command.
+Then type code . and the code will come up in the text editer.
+Then in the terminal type open index.html and the application will open in the browser.

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)